vmendy07/Legislation_and_Standard_Clause_Processor_py/README.md

 4. The program will process the PER document and extract the clauses along with their metadata.

 5. The extracted information will be exported to a CSV file named "clause_info.csv" in the same directory.

+## Customization

+- To process a different PDF, update the filename in the `pymupdf.open()` function call.
+- To modify requirement types, edit the `detect_requirement_types()` function.
+- To change the output format, modify the CSV writing section at the end of the script.

+## Limitations

+- The current implementation is optimized for the specific structure of the PER document.
+- Very large PDFs may require additional optimization for performance.
+- The script assumes a consistent document structure; significant deviations may require code adjustments.

 ## Future Enhancements